-The net position of the OPEB Trust increased in fiscal year 2021 from \$1.32 billion on June 30, 2020, to \$1.72 billion on June 30, 2021.
+The net position of the OPEB Trust decreased in fiscal year 2022 from \$1.72 billion on June 30, 2021, to \$1.59 billion on June 30, 2022 due to market fluctuation.

 Virginia Investment Pool Trust Fund ("VIP Trust"): The VIP Trust was established in 2013 under the Joint Exercise of Powers statute of the Commonwealth of Virginia.
 It operates pursuant to a trust agreement, providing political subdivisions of the Commonwealth with a vehicle to pool their funds for investment in portfolios under the direction and daily supervision of a professional fund manager.
 Income of the VIP Trust is tax-exempt under Section 115 of the Internal Revenue Code.
 The VIP Trust is jointly sponsored by VACo and VML and operates as the "VACo/VML Virginia Investment Pool."
-Primary benefits of participation in the VIP Trust include professional management of trust assets, competitive rates of return, and convenient, secure access to accounts.
+Primary benefits of participation in the VIP Trust include professional management of trust assets, competitive rates of return, and convenient, secure online access to accounts.
 The VIP Trust offers two investment portfolios, one designed for daily cash liquidity, and the other designed for surplus funds that can be invested in longer duration securities.
 Participants hold individual trust accounts wherein they can monitor the performance of the investments.
 The VIP Trust issues separate financial statements which are available upon request.

-The net position of the VIP Trust decreased in fiscal year 2021 from \$2.37 billion on June 30, 2020, to \$2.27 billion on June 30, 2021.
+The net position of the VIP Trust was relatively stable in fiscal year 2022, experiencing a decline from \$2.27 billion on June 30, 2021, to \$2.18 billion on June 30, 2022.

-Accounting Services: Since 2009, VLGFC has placed experienced CPAs and other local government accountants on temporary assignments with local governments.
-The program assists local governments in filling staff vacancies on an interim basis; provides advice and expertise on maintaining their records and transactions in compliance with Generally Accepted Accounting Principles; and assists in annual audit preparation.
+Accounting Services: Since 2009, VLGFC has placed experienced CPAs and other local government accountants in temporary assignments with local governments.
+The program assists local governments in filling staff vacancies; provides advice and expertise on maintaining their records and transactions in compliance with Generally Accepted Accounting Principles; and assists in annual audit preparation.

 Virginia Government Finance Officers' Association ("VGFOA"): VLGFC serves as the program administrator for VGFOA, a state-wide professional organization with over 500 active members.
-VGFOA holds two conferences and hosts a number of educational and training events for governmental financial professionals across the state each year.
+VGFOA each year holds two conferences and hosts a number of educational and training events for governmental financial professionals across the state.
 As program administrator, VLGFC acts as VGFOA's staff, assisting members and the Executive Board with day-to-day activities, coordination of conference activities, and financial administration.